 Full-time scoliosis braces often cause more problems than they solve.
 Pain that didn’t exist before, breathing problems, weakened muscles, and even psychological scarring.
 Most shockingly, back braces for scoliosis aren’t proven to prevent scoliosis surgery, either.

-Full-time scoliosis bracing is an outdated treatment that needs to be limited to a very narrow range of scoliosis cases:
+Full-time back bracing is an overused treatment method that needs to be limited to a very narrow range of scoliosis cases:

 Scoliosis brace treatment has existed for more than 450 years.
 Yet its success is still controversial.
 Much of the research conducted on back braces for scoliosis reveals mixed and contradictory results.
 Also, studies are demonstrating the negative physical, emotional, and psychological effects scoliosis bracing has on children and teens.
-It has become clear that a better way for treating scoliosis needs to be developed based on the latest science and technology.
-Get our free recommendations on how to avoid scoliosis bracing sent directly to your email.
+It has become clear that a better way for treating scoliosis, effective treatment, needs to be developed based on the latest science and technology.

 Scoliosis bracing constricts breathing and may increase the rib hump!